warmcat/libwebsockets/README.test-apps.md

 random opinion about how they think a ws server should act.
 So we will fail this by design and it is no problem about RFC6455 compliance.

- - Test 6.x: detect we were sent invalid UTF-8.
-Validity of encoding is left to the user code in libwebsockets until now.